Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Save the Query with the name OrderSummary.

-5. Design a Report (as shown in the image given below) with the Detail Section and Report Footer summary controls using the OrderSummary as Source.
+5. Design a Report (as shown in the image given below) with the Detail Section and Report Footer summary controls using the OrderSummary as the Source.

 6. Click on the Text Box at the Footer of the Report to select it.